types of frequencies

 What Exactly is Ham Radio Anyway?

-You New To Ham Radio?
+New to ham radio?
 You might even just need a little reminder.
-Let’s break it down.
-Ham radio, or amateur radio as it is also known —is not just a hobby.
+One important thing: ham radio, amateur radio, or two way radio as it is also known —is not just a hobby.
 It’s a social network of sorts, where you can connect without Wi-Fi.
 Hams (amateur radio operators) use frequencies that the Federal Communications Commission assigns for human to people communications over any distance — across town, around the planet or even with astronauts in space.

 If you are very new to the ham world, I recommend getting here cheering on exactly what is a walkie-talkie.
 To learn how walkie-talkies work, click here.